-US History, AP European

-History
+Grade Level: 10-12

+Course #: 1538DT

+Length: 1 Semester

+Credit(s): One

+Diploma: Counts as an

+Elective for all diplomas

+Since the turn of the 20th centur means of entertainment and cultur most vital and widespread methor are presentations of history rat reenactments of historical events may present historical content in the content i

-- Grade Level: 10-12 Course #: 1538DT Length: 1 Semester Credit(s): One Diploma: Counts as an Elective for all diplomas Since the turn of the 20 th century, motion pictures have been one of the most universal means of entertainment and culture.
+Since the turn of the 20th century, motion pictures have been one of the most universal means of entertainment and culture.
 For this reason, movies have also become one of the most vital and widespread methods of interpreting the past.
 The films chosen for this class are presentations of history rather than documentations of history.
 That is, they are reenactments of historical events rather than documentary records of events.
-These films may present historical content in two ways: 1) As a factual record: Film is used to dramatize what happened in the past.
-2) To convey atmosphere: The use of fiction to convey a sense of the past life-styles, values, or beliefs.
+These films may present historical content in two ways:

+- 1) As a factual record: Film is used to dramatize what happened in the past. - 2) To convey atmosphere: The use of fiction to convey a sense of the past life-styles, values, or beliefs.

 This course is a semester elective course.
 Because of the nature of the course and the amount of time that must be dedicated to screening films, this class will be very different than a traditional lecture-based course.
 It requires students to be self-motivated learners.
-Students will be required to write detailed critiques of the films, reaction papers over the topics and that this class might not be well suited to their needs.
-60 weekly discussions.
-Students who feel more comfortable in lecture classes should be advised
+Students will be required to write detailed critiques of the films, reaction papers over the topics and weekly discussions.
+Students who feel more comfortable in lecture classes should be advised that this class might not be well suited to their needs.